nxp-mcuxpresso/mcuxsdk-examples/edgefast_bluetooth_examples/bmr_4bis/readme.md

 BMR: lisen 2 of BIS channels and render them.

 Note: 4BIS requires higher performance, and the debug project cannot meet the needs, so here we only provide the release version of the project for this demonstration.
-The MCUX debug target is reserved but should not be used.
+The MCUX project is not available due to performance issues.

 ## Prepare the Demo